-To start the Server Setup program, perform the following steps
+To start the Server Setup program, perform the following steps:

-- 1. Click the SETUP icon at the top of the screen. - 2.
-Click Server Setup.
+- 1. Click the SETUP box at the top of the Dell OpenManage Server Assistant main screen. - 2.
+Click Server Setup

 After you start the Server Setup program, follow the directions on the screen to complete the installation and configuration process.
 The Server Setup program takes you through the following tasks: